-The PHA will conduct interim reexaminations for ALL families, not just those that qualify for the earned income disallowance (EID), and only when the EID family's share of rent will change as a result of the increase.
+The PHA will only conduct interim reexaminations for families that qualify for the earned income disallowance (EID), and only when the EID family's share of rent will change as a result of the increase.
+In all other cases, the PHA will note the information in the tenant file, but will not conduct an interim reexamination.

-Families are required to report all other changes in income or expenses.
+Families are not required to report any other changes in income or expenses.